SecretFox/ODMap/README.md

 **Usage / Configuration**
 Map is only visible during Occult Defence scenario.
+`/option ODMap_HideMinimap true/false` will control whether default minimap should be hidden or not
 Can be moved and resized while GUI is unlocked.
 There is no zoom.
 Portals are not visible.